 In this case, a flow-based system can be used.
 This system uses a proportional flow meter to control the peroxide injection pump.

-As soon as there is flow, the peroxide pump injects a small amount of hydrogen peroxide based on how fast the water flows through the pipe.
+As soon as there is flow, the peroxide pump injects a small amount of hydrogen peroxide based on the speed of the water flowing through the pipe.

 Proportionally fed hydrogen peroxide products offer owners a convenient way to inject hydrogen peroxide as the water enters the household plumbing system and are very easy to set up and maintain.